tong/armory_examples/file_read/README.md

-Loads json file from `Bundled/` directory
+Loads a json file from the `Bundled/` directory.